 Study site

-Aldabra Atoll (9°25′0″ S, 46°24′59″ E, land area 155km2) lies in the Western Indian Ocean and forms part of the Seychelles archipelago.
-It is located approximately 1100 km south west of Mahé, the main island of the Seychelles, and 42km from Madagascar (Fig. 1).
-Aldabra is the second largest raised coral atoll, ca. 34 km long and 14km wide, and is composed of a characteristic and irregular coral limestone formation termed as ‘champignon’.
+Aldabra Atoll (9°25′0″ S, 46°24′59″ E; land area 155km2) is a large (34 km × 14 km) raised atoll in the Western Indian Ocean, which forms part of the Seychelles archipelago.
+It is ca. 1100 km south-west of Mahé, the main island of the Seychelles, and ca. 400 km from Madagascar (Fig. 1).
+Aldabra is ca.composed of a characteristic and irregular coral limestone formation called ‘champignon’.
 The terrestrial environment is dominated by dense scrub of varying height, either continuous or in a mosaic with open rocky ground (Hnatiuk & Merton 1979).
-Aldabra’s climate is determined by two distinct seasons: the wet season of the northwest monsoon from November to April (Stoddart & Mole 1977), while between May to October there is lower rainfall resulting from the southeast monsoon winds.
+Aldabra’s climate is determined by two distinct seasons: the wet season of the north-west monsoon from November to April (Stoddart & Mole 1977), while between May to October there is lower rainfall resulting from the south-east trade winds.

-Sampling
+Survey design and sampling

-The distribution of Birgus latro is thought to be structured by distance from the coastline (Schiller 1992).
-Therefore we conducted B. latro population surveys on two transects established on existing walking trails at varying distances from the shore (Fig. 1).
-The predominantly coastal transect was 1.4 km long, composed of 27 lineal sections of 50m and separated from the shore by distances ranging between 1 and 26 m.
-The predominantly inland transect was 1.8km long, composed of 39 lineal sections of 50m with distances from the shore ranging between 38 and 177 m.
-We surveyed both transects simultaneously after sunset, roughly every two weeks between January 2007 and May 2016.
+The distribution of B. latro is thought to be structured by distance from the coastline (Schiller 1992).
+Therefore we conducted B. latro population surveys along two transects established on existing walking trails at different distances from the shore (Fig. 1) on the island of Picard, one of the four main islands of Aldabra.
+Both transects were divided into 50-m sections.
+The ‘coastal’ transect was 1.4 km long and separated from the shore by distances of 1–26 m.
+The ‘inland’ transect was 1.8km long and 38–177 m from the shore.
+We surveyed both transects simultaneously after sunset (give approx. times of surveys), every two weeks between January 2007 and May 2016.

-All B. latro individuals encountered within five meters on either side of the mid transect line were recorded.
-For each individual encounter, we recorded the following parameters: (i) Distance to the mid transect line (estimated to nearest meter); (ii) Sex: The sex of B.latro was identified; female B. latro possesses three large, feathery pleopods on the ventral surface of the abdomen which are used to support their egg-masses (Fletcher 1993).
-Male B.latro do not have the pleopods.
-When a female was identified, we noted whether it was carrying eggs or not; (iii) Thoracic length: a highly significant relationship between weight and thoracic length was previously found for the B. latro population on Aldabra (P. Pistorius unpubl. data), corresponding to findings in other studies (Amesbury 1980, Anagnostou & Shubart 2014, Helagi et al. 2015).
-Therefore, for each individual we measured thoracic length, the linear distance between anterior and posterior borders of the thoracic groove, with vernier calipers (Helfman 1973); (iv) Moult: several studies (Amesbury 1980, Fletcher et al. 1990, Held 1963 cited by Drew et al. 2010) noted a distinct expansion of the abdomen on B. latro prior to moulting.
-Pleonal expansion has also been linked to the reproductive condition of females, as it can be indicative of gonad development (Fletcher et al. 1991, Sato & Yoseda 2009).
-Therefore we recorded the degree of pleonal expansion using a four-level categorical scale: category 1: all tergal plates were touching each other or there was only a small gap between the most posterior tergal plate (first plate) and the second plate; category 2: the pleon was slightly swollen and the fleshy abdomen was visible between the first and second plates, and somewhat visible between the second and third plate; category 3: the pleon was swollen and the fleshy abdomen was clearly present between the first, second and third plates, and somewhat visible between the third and the fourth plate; and category 4: a strongly swollen pleon with the fleshy abdomen visible between all tergal plates.
+All B. latro individuals encountered within 5 m on either side of the mid-transect line were recorded.
+For each individual encounter, we recorded the following parameters: (i) distance to the mid-transect line (estimated to nearest meter); (ii) sex (female B. latro possess three large, feathery pleopods on the ventral surface of their abdomen to support their egg-masses; Fletcher 1993), and for females, whether carrying eggs or not; (iii) thoracic length (linear distance between anterior and posterior borders of the thoracic groove, measured with vernier calipers; Helfman 1973); (iv) moult, measured as the degree of pleonal expansion using a four-level categorical scale: category: (1) all tergal plates touching each other or only a small gap between the most posterior tergal plate (first plate) and the second plate; (2) pleon slightly swollen and fleshy abdomen visible between first and second plates, and somewhat visible between second and third plates; (3) pleon swollen and fleshy abdomen clearly present between first, second and third plates, and somewhat visible between third and fourth plates; and (4) strongly swollen pleon with fleshy abdomen visible between all tergal plates.

 Habitat classification